CryptoPenguin15/AES-128_radix_fhe/README.md

 # Design

 - **Readable:** Close to the FIPS-197 documentation.
+- **Encrypt/decrypt:**
+  - Default CTR encrypt mode.
-- **Encrypt/decrypt:** Both operations supported.
-Each block outsourced to the cloud, with a fresh key pair.
+  - OFB mode with both operations also supported.
+Each block is outsourced to the cloud, with a fresh key pair.
 - **Efficient Implementation:**
   - Minimize bootstraps, as they dominate runtime.
   - Use MatchValues for the `S-Box` and at the `MixColumns` step.